nitzano/dbzar/README.md

 ### Future

-2. `fake` - will generate fake data
-3. `scramble` - change the order randomly
+1. `scramble` - change the order randomly
-4. `hash` - replace with hash
+2. `hash` - replace with hash
+3. `fake` - will generate fake data
-5. `const` - replace with constant string/number
+4. `const` - replace with constant string/number
+5. `remove` - remove the field from the table